3 Children Dead - Philippines Box Jellyfish Shock & Shame

 Three young children in the space of only four weeks have sadly died in the Philippines from box jellyfish stings.
 Local media reported that the tragedies occurred in areas known to have box jellyfish.
 There were no warning signs, no available vinegar, no emergency procedures.
 No-one knew what to do.

 The Philippines has a wide-spread, well-known box jellyfish problem.
 Deaths have been occurring for many years.
-Authorities as well as resort, tour and boat operators have long been aware of box jellyfish and fatalities in their areas' waters.
-Yet, still, there are no warnings.
+Authorities as well as resort, tour and boat operators have long been aware of box jellyfish and fatalities in their respective area's waters.
+Yet, still, there is no serious system, no co-ordinated planning and no warnings.

 At a scientific level in the Philippines progress into box jellyfish research is only just beginning.
 Identification was made a long time ago of a potentially lethal species of Filipino Chironex box jellyfish.
 But that's about it.
 No-one seems to know much at all.
 Recent Facebook activity shows that there is a University of Hawaii biochemist who runs a for-profit research lab developing and marketing jellyfish sprays and creams collecting sting data in the Philippines.